microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/vmware_scaled_powercli_linux/_index.md

 ![](./07.png)

-* Upon completion, the VM will have the "Azure Arc Connected Machine Agent" installed as well as the Azure Resource Group populated with the new Azure Arc enabled Servers.
+* Upon completion, the VM will have the "Azure Arc Connected Machine Agent" installed as well as the Azure resource group populated with the new Azure Arc enabled servers.

 ![](./08.png)